 PEPAḴIYE Ashley Cooper

-PEPAḴIYE, Ashley Cooper, is from W̱JOȽEȽP in W̱SÁNEĆ territory.
-She has been studying the SENĆOŦEN language for 8 years collectively.
 PEPAḴIYE graduated W̱,SENĆOŦEN,IST in 2016 with a diploma in Indigenous Language Revitalization through The University of Victoria.
-She has been learning about plants, medicines, and plant technologies in W̱SÁNEĆ for 6 years on her own, and with the support of local community knowledge keepers and elders.
-She has been working at PEPÁḴEṈ HÁUTW̱ for 4 years and has been developing curriculum and resources for weekly workshops.
-She teaches workshops with classes ranging from pre-school to grade 11.
-PEPAḴIYE is the Programs Director for the PEPÁḴEṈ HÁUTW̱ Native Plant Nursery and Garden Program, SṈIDȻEȽ Resiliency Project, and ȾIḴEL Living Lab.
+PEPAḴIYE has been learning about plants, medicines, and plant technologies in W̱SÁNEĆ from local community knowledge keepers and elders.
+PEPAḴIYE is the Programs Director for the PEPÁḴEṈ HÁUTW̱ Native Plant Nursery and Garden Program at the ȽÁWELṈEW̱ Tribal School and W̱SÁNEĆ Leadership Secondary School.
+She is a team member of ȾIḴEL Living Lab and on the W̱SÁNEĆ Leadership Council Environment Committee.

 Judith Lyn Arney